 Any rules when it comes to finishes?
 ‘Firstly, choose one finish and make sure that it’s available for every element of the door hardware,’ says Dymond.
 ‘Also, some finishes are more robust than others, so select something that is suitable for the environment you are in.’
 Living finishes – those that develop a patina – such as the brass ‘Lama’ handle by Gio Ponti for Olivari, used by Universal Design Studio for a recent retail project, are popular.
 ‘Living or unlacquered finishes will change over time,’ explains Robert Fodor, director of sales and marketing at SA Baxter, ‘but that is the beauty of them.’

-FIVE OF THE BEST
+9 OF THE BEST DOOR FURNITURE BRANDS

-BEST FOR CUSTOM HARDWARE The Nanz Company
+The Nanz Company

 This US manufacturer makes custom handles, hinges, locks and fittings.
 There are nearly 100 finishes to choose from, including verdigris, burnished gold and red bronze.
 ‘No.2028’ lever, price on application, nanz.com